What would happen if it came to Alan's turn but he was still trapped in the jungle?

 The ending of the film indicated that Judy and Peter didn't remember anything.

 The French children at the end.
 They presumably don't know English, so they wouldn't be able to read the game's clues.
 (Or the rules, for that matter.)
 They would have absolutely no way of knowing what was coming.

 The only lettering on the game is JUMANJI.
 The words that come up in the crystal ball probably adapt themselves to language.

 All that happened to Sarah after the game.
 Can you imagine being a young girl who saw her best friend get graphically sucked into a board game then be chased by bats for who knows how long?
 And then when you try to explain what happened, having no one believe you?
 She says that she spent thousands of dollars on therapy, trying to convince herself that what she saw happen didn't really happen?
 And then after all those years of trying to force what happened out of her mind, to see Alan on her doorstep.

 Alan needed someone to roll a five or an eight in order to free him from the board.
 Since it was only Sarah and himself playing originally, imagine what would have happened if Sarah had rolled again and she didn't get the number needed to free Alan.
 The game would've probably been stalemated and Alan would've been stuck in there forever.
 It was a damn lucky thing that Judy and Peter had started playing and managed to free Alan.

 Fridge Brilliance: If Jumanji works like most games players who are "out" are simply skipped and play continues.
 Even if Sarah never rolled doubles if she kept playing rather than running away Alan would have been released when the game ended.

 There's a card in the real life board game that becomes the most horrifying prospect of all if it too is a random roll in-universe.
 To draw this card is dreadful news.
-The game is over.All players lose.
+The game is done.All players lose.